spcCodes/Grab_AI_for_SEA/README.md

 <a name="flask"></a>
 ## Flask App

-I ahve also created a flask app which would take an image and give recognition in real time.
+I have also created a flask app which would take an image and give recognition in real time.
 To run the flask app below is the steps

 a) Go to the project structure
 b) In a terminal run